Category: Calendar Tools

 Akiflow

-Google Calendar fails first because tasks cannot be converted directly into scheduled calendar blocks.
+Google Calendar fails first because it breaks when tasks cannot be converted directly into scheduled calendar blocks.

 Verdict